Ideas for Successful Photography Short Course

 We will embrace and utilise other art-forms to stimulate ideas and develop unified concepts.
 You will gain insight as to where your ideas for photographs come from and what you’re trying to achieve and leave with a new portfolio that is at once different and similar to anything you have produced before.

 You will develop a critical sensibility of how and why we take photographs and what we want to convey through them.
+The course includes a visit to a London gallery with a talk by an expert curator.
 You will leave with a course portfolio of work that is revelatory of your skills and ideas.
 Work will be hosted on Instagram.

 Who should take this course?

 Open creative minds and those wishing to upskill and practice lateral thinking.

 A greater awareness of how your personality is reflected in genres such as portraiture, landscape, abstract, studio and street photography.
 You will also be better prepared to plan and submit work for longer courses, competitions and editorial work.

 Students should have an interest in photography.
 You may be a seasoned professional or a beginner.
 The course is designed to develop and stimulate your ideas.

 Level: All Levels